 - 1648 tillable tiles, 930 non-tillable but build-able tiles

 Living in a house on the top of the hill might be tempting, but this Stardew Valley farm layout is a bit trickier than the previous two.
 It divides your farm into six sections accessible with bridges or stairs.
 While that may look intriguing, it means that the Hill-top farm layout has fewer tiles you can use for building and planting compared to the standard map.
 It also makes optimal placement of buildings and farm plots a lot more challenging.

 But while you might have to trot around on your horse to save time, you won’t have to travel far to mine some ore.
-This farm layout contains a hilltop area which is home to stones and ore nodes.
-They can be mined for early resources without having to slay slimes, but we still think this might be a steep hill-top to climb for beginners.
+This farm layout contains a hilltop area that is home to stones and ore nodes, which can be mined for early resources without having to slay Slimes.
+However, we still think this might be a steep hill-top to climb for beginners.
 If you do have some Stardew Valley experience, however, the Hill-top farm layout may provide a nice change of scenery and a decent challenge.

 Wilderness farm layout

 - 2131 tillable tiles, 444 non-tillable but build-able tiles

 If monster combat and harsh terrain are to your liking, the Wilderness farm layout is ready to test your resolve.
 This farm layout offers the second most tillable and buildable tiles, but at a price.
 In the darkness, Wilderness Golems come to haunt your farm.
 These creatures are unique to the map and scale in difficulty according to your level, so don’t forget your sword if you want to do some late-night farming.